parmentelat/asynciojobs/README.md

 * define a job as running `forever`, in which case the scheduler of course won't wait for it, but instead will terminate it when all other jobs are done;
 * define a job as `critical`; a critical job that raises an exception causes the orchestration to terminate abruptly;
-* define a global `timeout` for the whole scheduler.
+* define a global `timeout` for the whole scheduler;
+* define a *window* in terms of a maximal number of simultaneous jobs that are allowed to run.

 A job object can be created: